quantumgardener/qg.blog/content/notes/Missing the Big Picture.md

 An episode of *Gordon Ramsey’s Kitchen Nightmares* is on in the background as I write.
 Gordon is the coach helps failing restaurant owners observe what they are unable to observe themselves.

 When you’ve hit a wall and don’t seem to be going where you need to, get someone to help you observe what you can’t see yourself.
 That somebody can be a coach, words written in a book/article, or a podcast.
 It can, with practice, even be ourselves.
-The process is called [[Second Order Learning]].
+The process is called [[Second-order learning]].